Grupo Bimbo: 1961–1980

-In the 1960s, Grupo Bimbo kept expanding with its arrival in Monterrey, Mexico, and its first administrative restructuring in 1963, which led to the creation of its corporate structure.
+In the 1960s, Grupo Bimbo kept expanding with its arrival in Monterrey, Nuevo León, and its first administrative restructuring in 1963, which led to the creation of its corporate structure.
 A year later, in 1964, the company acquired the rights in Mexico of Quality Bakers of America's brand, Sunbeam.

 In the 1970s, the company had significant growth in several areas.
 In 1971, Barcel, one of its most important brands, began operations; In 1972, it opened its bakery plant located in Azcapotzalco, Mexico City, the largest in Latin America and one of the ten largest in the world, at the time.

-During this decade, Grupo Bimbo entered the marmalade market with Carmel (1973); inaugurated Suandy and Tía Rosa (1974), began the production of Conchas Bimbo (1975); and launched Ricolino, the company's leading sweets and chocolate brand, and Bubulubu with it (1978).
+During this decade, Grupo Bimbo entered the marmalade market with Mermelada Carmel (1973); inaugurated Suandy and Tía Rosa (1974), began the production of Conchas Bimbo (1975); and launched Ricolino, the company's leading sweets and chocolate brand, and Bubulubu with it (1978).
 By the end of the 1970s, Grupo Bimbo was formed by three companies, 12 plants, and 15,000 employees; during this time, Roberto Servitje was appointed CEO.

 1981–2000

 At the beginning of the 1980s, Grupo Bimbo presented relevant internal and external changes.
 It started quoting on the Mexican Stock Exchange, trading 15% of its shares, and a new organizational structure was generated in 1986, from which a single industrial group was created.
-In these years, exports to the United States of America began (1984); Bimbo Centroamerica was created in 1989 with the construction of a plant in Guatemala, which was completed in 1990. the company had previously operated in the 1980s in Guatemala and El Salvador through the Winni brand which would later become Marisela in those countries.
+In these years, exports to the United States of America began (1984); Bimbo Centroamérica was created in 1989 with the construction of a plant in Guatemala, which was completed in 1990. the company had previously operated in the 1980s in Guatemala and El Salvador through the Winni brand which would later become Marisela in those countries.

-In the early 1990s, Milpa Real tortillas and Lonchibon were added to its brands.
-In 1993, opened its new corporate building in Santa Fe, Mexico City, and in 1995, acquired Coronado, an enterprise specialized in cajeta-based products.
+In the early 1990s, Milpa Real tortillas, Candy Max and Lonchibon were added to its brands.
+In 1993, opened its new corporate building in Santa Fe, Mexico City, and in 1995, acquired Cajeta Coronado, an enterprise specialized in cajeta-based products.
 During this decade a further expansion in Latin America took place, with the arrival of Bimbo in Argentina and the opening of the regional corporate in 1991, as well as the Ideal plant in Chile in 1995.
 In 1994, Grupo Bimbo purchased La Hacienda, a tortilla maker in California expanding its operations in the U.S. market.
 In 1997, it furthered its US based offerings to the U.S. bread market with the purchase of Pacific Prides Bakery, San Diego, California and, in 1998 when it purchased Mrs Baird's Bakeries in Texas, Bimbo Bakeries USA (BBU) was born.

 Finally, in 1997, Daniel Servitje was appointed the company's CEO, setting a new course for Grupo Bimbo's operations worldwide.